 Jenny Friedrich-Freksa, born in 1974 in Berlin, studied Social and Business Communication at the Hochschule der Künste in Berlin.
 Following stints in Paris, Geneva and Rome she worked for several years at the Süddeutsche Zeitung in Munich.
 She has been KULTURAUSTAUSCH Editor-in-Chief since 2005.
 In 2019 her book Pferde (horses) was published by Hanser publishing house.

 Dilek Güngör, born in 1972 in Gmünd, studied translation in Germersheim, journalism in Mainz and Race and Ethnic Studies in Warwick in the United Kingdom.
-She worked as an editor at the Berliner Zeitung for several years and her collected columns from the Berliner Zeitung and the Stuttgarter Zeitung appeared in the volumes Unter uns (Among us) in 2004 and Ganz schön deutsch.
-My Turkish Family and Me in 2007.
-Dilek Güngör has been deputy editor-in-chief of KULTURAUSTAUSCH since 2018 and is a guest author for the Zeit online column.
+She worked as an editor at the Berliner Zeitung for several years and her collected columns appeared as books.
+Dilek Güngör has been deputy editor-in-chief of KULTURAUSTAUSCH since 2018.
 Her novel Ich bin Özlem was published by Verbrecher Verlag in 2019.

 Timo Berger, born in 1974 in Stuttgart, is an editor at KULTURAUSTAUSCH.
 He studied Literature in Tübingen, Buenos Aires and Berlin.
-Latin America forms the focus of his journalism.
 He has translated several novels, short stories and poetry from Spanish and Portuguese into German.
-His own stories and poems have appeared in various anthologies, literary magazines and daily newspapers and have been translated into several languages.
-He is a recipient of renowned scholarships, including one from the Berlin Senate (2015).
+His own stories and poems have appeared in various anthologies, literary magazines and daily newspapers.
 Since 2006 he has co-curated the Festival of Contemporary Latin American Poetry Latinale.
-His first volume of German-language poetry Ferne Quartiere (Remote Quarters) was published in 2008.
-In 2019 Wagenbach published his book Buenos Aires.
-Eine literarische Einladung (Buenos Aires.
-A Literary Invitation).
-He has worked as an editor for KULTURAUSTAUSCH since 2008.
+Berger has worked as an editor for KULTURAUSTAUSCH since 2008.

 Friederike Biron, born in Duesseldorf in 1971, studied Literature and Philosophy in Bonn, Essen and Berlin.
 After her studies she worked for several years at the Berliner Ensemble and the Schauspielhaus theatre in Zurich.
 For the German Cultural Foundation she has curated conferences on Culture of the Fracture and the Political Romantic.
 She is a Berlin-based freelance journalist and an editor at KULTURAUSTAUSCH.